How to Get Private Mortgage Insurance (PMI)

 ---|---|---|---|

-Borrower-Paid (BPMI) | Monthly add-on to mortgage | Easy to cancel | Higher monthly payment |
+Borrower-Paid (BPMI) | Monthly add-on to your mortgage | Easy to cancel | Higher monthly payment |

-Single-Premium | One upfront payment | No monthly cost | High upfront cost |
+Single-Premium | One payment at closing | No monthly payments | Higher upfront cost |

-Lender-Paid (LPMI) | Lender pays, higher interest rate | No PMI bill each month | Higher loan interest |
+Lender-Paid (LPMI) | Lender pays, higher interest rate | No monthly PMI bill | Higher loan interest |

 Steps to Get Private Mortgage Insurance